-In 1912 W&R Jacob acquired ten acres of land at Aintree adjacent to Hartley’s jam factory, in 1912.
+W&R Jacob acquired ten acres of land at Aintree, adjacent to Hartley’s jam factory, in 1912.
 It was intended to improve the firm’s market share in Liverpool.
 Manufacture began on the site from 1914.

 During the First World War the armed forces were supplied with Jacob’s biscuits.

 Following the end of the First World War, Jacob’s rehired every employee who had fought during the war, and also found work for a large number of men who had been injured during the conflict.

-In 1922 the foundation of the Irish Free State saw the English subsidiary established as an independent company.
+The foundation of the Irish Free State saw the English subsidiary established as an independent company in 1922.

-By 1932 Jacob’s Aintree factory covered 30 spacious acres, with lawns and flower beds.
+The Aintree factory covered 30 spacious acres by 1932, and included lawns and flower beds.
 The firm employed over 3,000 people.
 Over 300 different varieties of biscuit were manufactured.

-In 1932 the Yorkshire market was entered in earnest, with the construction of a large depot in Leeds.
+The Yorkshire market was entered in earnest from 1932, with the construction of a large depot in Leeds.

-By 1949 approximately 1,500 employees were engaged in manufacturing; 75 percent of them were women.
+Approximately 1,500 employees were engaged in manufacturing in 1949; 75 percent of them were women.

-In 1959 a new depot was opened at Plympton to cope with increasing sales in the Devon and Cornwall region.
-It could handle six million lbs of biscuits each year.
+A new depot was established at Plympton in 1959, due to increasing sales in the Devon and Cornwall region.
+It had a capacity to handle six million lbs (2.7 million kg) of biscuits each year.